 By taking the service you provide and turning it into a product package, you unchain yourself from charging by the hour and relieve clients of their fear of hourly rates stacking up endlessly as a project drags on.

+An aspiring entrepreneur might want to have a business consultant create a business plan for them, for example, but be apprehensive about the expense of paying the consultant by the hour.
 But paying a flat fee for the consultant’s business plan package makes having the consultant create a plan more attractive and affordable – and gets the consultant a sale she otherwise wouldn’t have had.

 Read C.S.
 Hayden’s Turn Your Services Into a Product to learn more about how you can productize your service.